Fantasy Football Week 5: Early-season breakouts, busts highlight expert rankings questions

 Depending on how long your playoffs are, we're already close to one-third of the way through the Fantasy season.
 For every team but the 49ers and Jets, one-quarter of the NFL schedule is already in the rearview mirror.
 Which is to say: It's early, but it ain't that early.

-Week 5 represents a turning point.
-If you're 3-1, you aren't guaranteed a playoff spot, but getting to 4-1 would go a long way.
-From that point, just going .500 would put you 8-5 after Week 13, and you'd have to feel pretty good about your chances of qualifying for the playoffs with that kind of record.

-On the other hand, falling to 1-4 after this week means you'd have to win six of your next eight just to get to 7-6 — and that might not even be enough.
-Falling to 1-4 wouldn't mean the end of your season — in one league, I'm sitting at 1-3 but with Melvin Gordon returning this week and A.J.
-Green hopefully following shortly after to make a run — but it's starting to get deep enough in the season where panicking isn't an overreaction.

-A win this week could be pivotal, then, so you'll need help.
-We'll be going through some of the biggest questions Fantasy players are facing heading into Week 5 here, with Jamey Eisenberg, Dave Richard and Heath Cummings providing their answers.
+We'll be going through some of the biggest questions Fantasy players are facing heading into Week 5 here beginning with the Vikings' passing game, with Jamey Eisenberg, Dave Richard and Heath Cummings providing their answers.
 However, make sure you check out what else we've got as we preview Week 5, including:

 - Jamey's look at the top options on the waiver wire